 A grade 4 in English Language will be required for most college courses.
 The study of English Language will support the study of all subjects and careers as it develops reading skills and the ability to communicate in both the written and spoken forms.
-The English Literature GCSE enables you to enjoy and explore texts across a range of different genres and time periods.
-You will engage with and analyse the context in which the texts are set.
-Many of the skills you develop in your study of the English Language GCSE are transferrable to the English Literature GCSE.
+Many of the skills you develop in your study of the English Language GCSE are transferrable to the English Literature